 “I have been struck again and again by how important measurement is to improving the human condition”Bill Gates, Co Founder of Microsoft

-Okay, I’ll admit it.
-We’re a little jealous of professionals who assist athletes, coaches and teams with the physical side of performance.
+I am rather jealous of professionals who assist athletes with the physical side of performance.
 Tests like the VO2 max for cardiovascular endurance, and stretch and reach tests to measure flexibility simply don’t have objective mental equivalents.

-In fact, assessing Mental Toughness is so tricky that when Condor Performance first started offering sport and performance psychology services back in 2005 we didn’t even attempt it.
-Instead, we simply asked a series of meaningful questions during the Kick Start Session (our first-ever session with a new client).
+Assessing Mental Toughness is so tricky that when Condor Performance first started offering sport and performance psychology services back in 2005, we didn’t even attempt it!
+Instead, we just asked meaningful questions during the Kick Start Session (our first-ever session with a new client).

-But if not bothering with something because it was hard was something we did frequently then we’d be in the wrong business.
-So over the years, we have tried on an ongoing basis to improve how we assess the very areas we help our clients with.
+But if not bothering with something because it was hard was something we did frequently, we’d be in the wrong business.
+So, over the years, we have tried on an ongoing basis to improve how we assess the very areas we help our clients with.
 Namely their mental health and mental toughness.
-I will not go into any detail about why we measure mental aspects of performance (mental toughness) and mental health separately as you can read a full explanation of this in my recent blog post on this very subject here.
+I will not go into detail about why we measure mental aspects of performance (mental toughness) and mental health separately, as you can read a full explanation of this here.

 Measuring Mental Toughness Will Always Be An Estimation

 Fact: There is no direct way to measure anything psychological.
-We can try to assess a number of areas via questions and/or observations but at best the results to these will act as a “guide”.
+We can try to assess several areas via questions and/or observations, but at best, the results of these will act as a “guide”.
 Measuring Mental Toughness will always be an estimation, an approximation.

 With The Luxury Of Time …

 Mainly due to sheer convenience, the majority of psychometrics are what we call ‘self-report measures’.
 Basically, these are questionnaires consisting of open or closed questions that the test subject answers themselves.
 But although these answers are opinions it doesn’t render these tools useless by any means.
-It just means we need to be mindful of their relative subjectivity when interpreting the results.
+It just means we have to be mindful of their relative subjectivity when interpreting the results.